MicrosoftDocs/Contribute/Contribute/content/collections.md

 ### Rearrange content

 When you add content to a collection, it's added to the bottom of the list.
 You can reorder content by using the **up/down** arrows on the content item, moving it one space at a time.
 Wait until each individual move interaction completes before selecting the **up/down** arrows again.
-We're working to improve this experience.

 ### Delete content